Azure-Samples/MachineLearningSamples-cntk/readme.md

 This command creates a `myvm.compute` and `myvm.runconfig` files under the `aml_config` folder.

 ### Step 3.
 Modify the configuration files under _aml_config_ folder
-- Install GPU version of CNTK by adding following dependency in your **conda_dependencies.yml** file.
+- Install GPU-based version of CNTK by adding the following dependency in your **conda_dependencies.yml** file.
 ```
 dependencies:

   - pip:
     - https://cntk.ai/PythonWheel/GPU/cntk-2.1-cp35-cp35m-linux_x86_64.whl
 ```
+[!IMPORTANT] Replace the existing reference in your conda_dependecies.yml file that refers to CNTK library for CPUs.

 - Replace the value of `baseImage` from `microsoft/mmlspark:plus-0.7.91` to  `microsoft/mmlspark:plus-gpu-0.7.91` in your `myvm.compute` file.

 - Add a line `nvidiaDocker: true` in your `myvm.compute`.

 - Change the value of `Framework` from `PySpark` to `Python` in your `myvm.runconfig` file

--

 ### Step 4.
 Run the script.
 Now you are ready to run the script.